ZhgChg.Li

 ZReviewTender

 ZReviewTender — is an open-source App store review bot I created in August 2022.
-It automatically fetches user reviews from the iOS App Store and Android Google Play stores and forwards them to a designated Slack channel.
+It automatically fetches user reviews from the iOS App Store and Android Google Play Store and forwards them to a specified Slack channel.

 You can also specify review fetching rules, integrate with Google Translate, Asana, Google Sheets, and support custom operations.